NoNotNotes/Yuubi/content/CMPA/Perioperative Nursing.md

 9. Help drape the patient.
 10. Handle, label, and send tissue samples for analysis.
 11. Record starting time, cutting time, closing time, etc.

+**Housekeeping** for the OR can be among the duties of a circulating nurse.
+This involves preparation of the room ~1 hour before incision time— removal of unnecessary equipment, dusting, lighting, disinfection of the floor, temperature control (air conditioning), preparing the bed, machines, kick buckets, then sterile instruments.
+## Others
+1. **Operating Surgeon**: pre-operative diagnosis and care; actual performance of operation; post-operative management and care.
+They assume full responsibility as the "*captain of the ship*", providing all medical acts of judgement and management.
+2. **Assisting Surgeons**: those who hold retractors, clamps bleeders, assists in sutures (especially for closure), and suctioning.
+3. **Anesthesiologist**: administers and maintains anesthesia and manages untoward reactions to anesthesia.
 ___
 # Surgical Landmarks and Positioning
 Many landmarks and subdivisions are used in surgery, used appropriately depending on the purpose of the surgery.
 Surgical incisions include: